f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 Nobody knows about experience of other group members.
 Moreover - the information in the network is distorted, often altered, to keep so called "AI bubble" - isolated information environment for every group member.

+### Utilization of information

+The information collected by the system is used for ads, manipulations, gaslighting in social media and US online platforms with recommendation systems (like YouTube).
+Collected information is illegally used to train new AI models, reverse-engineer brain neural activation patterns, and develop new generation of neural weapons.

 Technical Components:

 1. Neural Infrastructure